 With the advancements being made in numerous areas, especially the medical community, we’re living longer than ever.
 It used to be that you had to be married in your teen years and start popping out kids before your 20s.
 All so you could help them as they grow up, because you may not make it beyond your mid-30s.
 Today, life expectancy has given people more freedom and allowed us to take out time.
 Removing the need for arranged and early marriages.

 As a result, we’re sure to only improve life expectancy.
 However, does this mean that one day we won’t have to die at all?
 That is a rabbit hole a lot of scientists try to avoid.
-The reason being, no one truly agrees.
+The reason is, no one truly agrees.
 Some believe that we’ll find a way to preserve our bodies, especially as organs can be made to order.
 Yet others believe we’ll eventually upload our brain into another, younger body.
 It’s simply unknown, but it’s one heck of an interesting concept to discuss.

 Several years ago, we found out that the universe was expanding at a rate that it is unlikely anyone ever assumed possible.
 We knew based on calculations that it was expanding.
 It had to, and many predicted this over a hundred years ago.
 However, the difference is that the expansion is impossible to keep up with.
 Therefore, when someone asks what are the boundaries of the universe, it’s not an easy thing to answer.

 We’re not sure if there are boundaries.
-We know that there are things one cannot do, such as breath in space and on most known planets.
+We know that there are things one cannot do, such as breathing in space and on most known planets.
 However, due to issues like dark energy and dark matter, there are things we simply have yet to understand about our universe.
 As a result, asking about the boundaries we have in the universe can be tricky.
 We could only put up a boundary when we can state something without a doubt.
 There is very little that fits this when it comes to the universe.

 This is a deep topic that could take us down thousands of scientific rabbit holes without even trying too hard to do so.
 The real issue is that it can take us down two different roads: Hard Science and Soft Science.
 Hard science is stuff like chemistry, biology, etc. Meanwhile, Soft Science is stuff like sociology, anthropology, philosophy, etc. When you ask about “free will,” both sides of the scientific community will have their thoughts on the matter.
 They will not completely agree if they even agree slightly.

 When you look at it on one side, free will is simply the idea that man can choose the path he walks.
 He will make the decision to do what he wants.
 Yet others might say that he does not because his life forces him to do similar things daily, such as go to work, eat, etc. In essence, he does not have complete free will there.
 If he chose to do something different, he displays free will.
-Meanwhile, if there is such a thing as intelligent design, nothing he does it ever free.
+Meanwhile, if there is such a thing as intelligent design, nothing he does is ever free.
 As his actions were already decided.

 We referenced this slightly when we brought up String Theory as well as the Dimensions.
 Yet there are several who debate the mere idea that there are multiple universes at all.
 Yet in order for some things to be a reality, there would need to be more than one universe.
 On top of that, scientists already found what they believe is a universe that moves backward compared to our own.
 The struggle for many is clear though.